CAPApplicationVersion

 command: ["npm", "run ", "deploy:testdata"]

-• Content: A content deployer job that can be used to deploy (SAP BTP) service specific content from the application version.
-This job is executed as soon as a new CAPApplicationVersion resource is created in the cluster.
-Multiple workloads of this type may be defined in the CAPApplicationVersion and the order in which they are executed can be specified via ContentJobs.
+• Content: A content deployer job that deploys SAP BTP service-specific content from the application version.
+This job runs as soon as a new CAPApplicationVersion resource is created in the cluster.
+Multiple workloads of this type may be defined, and the order in which they run can be specified via ContentJobs.

 • TenantOperation: A job executed during provisioning, upgrade, or deprovisioning of a tenant (CAPTenant).
 These jobs are controlled by the operator and use the cds/mtxs APIs to perform HDI content deployment by default.
-If a workload of type TenantOperation isn’t provided as part of the CAPApplicationVersion, the workload with deploymentDefinition of type CAP will be used to determine the jobDefinition (image, env, etc.).
-Also, if cds/mtxs APIs are used, command can be used by applications to trigger tenant operations with custom command.
+If a workload of type TenantOperation is not provided in the CAPApplicationVersion, the workload with deploymentDefinition of type CAP is used to determine the jobDefinition (image, env, etc.).
+If cds/mtxs APIs are used, command can be specified to trigger tenant operations with a custom command.

 • CustomTenantOperation: An optional job that runs before or after the TenantOperation, allowing the application to perform tenant-specific tasks (for example, creating test data).